When choosing a broker you should compare your candidates on the following points:

 How to Compare Brokers

 To begin comparing foreign exchange brokers, a) find out where they’re based and how long they’ve been in business, b) what their fees are, and c) how responsive their customer service is.
+See here for a complete checklist for broker due diligence.

 Some of the larger brokerages include: